 Zucchini Stacks in the Style of Eggplant Parmesan

-In this recipe we give zucchini the eggplant Parmesan treatment by slicing the squash, deep-frying it, and layering the fried slices with tomato sauce, basil, mozzarella, and Parmesan.
-We also sneak in some pepperoni—pepperoni isn't a traditional part of eggplant Parm, but since neither is zucchini, we don't feel guilty about it.
+This recipe gives zucchini the eggplant Parmesan treatment: slicing the squash, deep-frying it, and layering the fried slices with tomato sauce, basil, mozzarella, and Parmesan.
+We also sneak in some pepperoni—which isn't exactly a traditional eggplant parm component, but then again, neither is zucchini.

 Zucchini and Roasted Tomatoes With Pasta and Dried Olive Flavor Shake

-A pasta snob will likely tell you that good noodles should be sauced minimally, but we don't see any reason that every pasta dish has to be dominated by the carbs.
-This recipe is more of a vegetable sauté, in which the skillet-browned zucchini and roasted tomatoes are the stars and the rigatoni is just there to help fill you up.
+Though some purists will likely tell you that good pasta should be sauced minimally, we don't see why every pasta dish has to be dominated by the carbs.
+This recipe is actually closer to a vegetable sauté, in which the skillet-browned zucchini and roasted tomatoes are the stars, while the rigatoni is just there to help fill you up.
 To top it off, try a few spoonfuls of our deeply savory Dried Olive and Miso Shake, an excellent alternative to Parmesan cheese.
 Or, you know, just go with the Parmesan, if you're not worried about keeping it vegan.

 Summer Vegetable Lasagna With Zucchini, Squash, Eggplant, and Tomato

-Summer isn't the best time for lasagna—even if you can get past the idea that lasagnas should be rich and hearty, summer vegetables tend to be too watery to be good candidates for casseroles.
-Similar to how we make our tian, the solution here is to sear the zucchini, squash, and eggplant in this lasagna over high heat to drive off excess moisture before layering with crushed tomatoes and just a little dairy—because you want to keep the vegetal flavors at the forefront.
+We admit that summer isn't the best time for lasagna—not only is it a rich, hearty dish that always seems better suited to cold weather, summer vegetables tend to be too watery to make good candidates for casseroles.
+Similar to how we make our tian, the solution here is to sear the zucchini, squash, and eggplant in this lasagna over high heat, driving off excess moisture and adding flavor, before layering them with crushed tomatoes and just a little dairy—because you want to keep the vegetal flavors at the forefront.

 Linguine With Zucchini, Tomato, and Crab

-When I'm cooking during the week I gravitate towards recipes that require minimal clean-up, which means lots of one-pot pasta dishes like this one.
+When I'm cooking during the week, I gravitate toward recipes that require minimal cleanup, which means lots of one-pot pasta dishes like this one.
 Ripe cherry tomatoes burst upon cooking, coating the linguine in a light, fresh-tasting sauce.
-We pair the tomatoes with tender sautéed zucchini, finish the pasta in vegetable stock and stirring in sweet crabmeat before serving gives the dish tons of flavor.
+We pair the tomatoes with tender sautéed zucchini, finish the pasta in vegetable stock for extra flavor, and stir in sweet lump crabmeat just before serving.

 Parisian Gnocchi With Roasted Cherry Tomatoes, Corn, and Zucchini

-If you find potato-based gnocchi to be a little too heavy, you might want to try the Parisian version made with airy pâte à choux.
-The simplest way to experience Parisian gnocchi is to poach them and eat them plain, but here we dress them up a little, tossing the dumplings with a summery mix of yellow squash, zucchini, corn, and cherry tomatoes.
+If you find potato-based gnocchi a little too heavy, you might want to try the Parisian version, made with airy pâte à choux.
+The simplest way to serve Parisian gnocchi is poached and plain, but here we dress them up a little, tossing the dumplings with a summery mix of yellow squash, zucchini, corn, and cherry tomatoes.